minyma-technologies/typescript-express-starter/README.md

 - [x] Login endpoint which cheks the hashed passwords and yields a `jwt` token at `api/auth/login POST`

 ## Usage

+### Commiting
+- this project uses commitizen
+- this allows for uniform commit messages as well as automatic changelog generation, based on commit messages
+- run `git commit` (no message needed)
+- select the type of commit you wish to make
+- add description
+- select if changes were braking or not (with respect to the api)
+- the write out commit message if needed

 ### Editing the data model